Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/language-picker.md

 one and getting all of them.
-The `onChanged` parameter accepts a function, which receives the value of the selected language, which can be used to update the value of the `MaterialApp(locale)` parameter of the app, The `itemBuilder` parameter accepts a function, which should return a Widget to display the `SelectedLanguageModel` data.
+The `onChanged` parameter accepts a function, which receives the value of the selected language, which can be used to update the value of the `MaterialApp(locale)` parameter of the app, The `translate` parameter receives a function, which accepts the selected language model and based on a value of its parameters returns a translated string of the name of the language.
+The `itemBuilder` parameter accepts a function, which should return a Widget to display the `SelectedLanguageModel` data.
 The loading parameter accepts the value for the current `SelectedLanguageModel.isLoading` model.